wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/syllabus.md

 #### Class Participation (~20%)

 You will be expected to engage in both the synchronous and asynchronous portions of the course.
-Asynchronous interactions will be primarily in the form of contributing to discussion forums on Moodle, and your responses
+Asynchronous interactions will be primarily in the form of contributing to discussion forums on Moodle, and your responses to prompts in lecture/accountability group meetings.

 #### Extension Portfolio